Free tool

 Is this a legal receipt?

 No. This tool is for informal personal repayment confirmations.
-It is not legal, tax, accounting, or debt collection advice.
+It is not legal, tax, accounting, or formal collections advice.

 Can I use this when someone only paid part of what they owe?